 There are various choices in polishing supplies made by polishers who opt for an alternative method to polishing aluminum.
 While acknowledging this to be so, we would offer a few suggestions based on input received from polishers themselves.
 Remember, we are not necessarily describing a situation of neglected aluminum or heavy oxidation here; rather we have in mind light to moderate oxidation.

 For some the process may begin with a rotary polisher, wool compounding pad and a metal polish (cutter) or compound.
 A rotary polisher will create swirls, therefore you may opt for an orbital polisher.
-If so, we would suggest using a wool pad such as the 6″ prewashed lambswool pad found under “lake country products.”
-A metal polish choice that would work at this point would be bright work red metal polish, or nuvite grade f7 – found under “wheel polishing kits”, “individual components”, or nuvite grade g6, also found under the same category.”
-All of these polishes can also be found under the category, “metal polishes.”
+If so, we would suggest using a wool pad such as the 6″ prewashed lambswool pad found under “Lake Country Products.”
+A metal polish choice that would work at this point would be Bright Work red metal polish, or Nuvite grade f 7 – found under “Metal Polishes, Single Items”, or Nuvite grade g6, also found under the same category.”
 One of my customers generally opts for the nuvite f7 since it is a fine sharp particle that retains its cutting ability throughout the buffing process.
 Nuvite g6 metal polish is a medium cut polish that breaks down quickly in use to a fine cut.
 Either polish can be used.

-The second step in this process would be to use a da (orbital) polisher such as the cyclo polisher, or for small projects you could use the popular porter cable 7424 polisher (available under “polishers, sanding discs, etc.”).
+The second step in this process would be to use a DA (orbital) polisher such as the cyclo polisher, or for small projects you could use the popular Porter Cable 7424 polisher (available under “polishers, sanding discs, etc.”).
 Along with a polisher you will need a flannel wrap (wrapped loosely over a foam pad) and a fine finishing polish.
-The da polisher is crucial in that it avoids the problem of creating swirl marks, and can effectively remove existing swirl marks created in compounding if you have just used a spinning (rotary) polisher .
-Concerning polish, nuvite grade f7 (a cream polish) works well at this stage.
-This selection, if desired, can be followed with the nuvite s grade using this same procedure.
-If so, be sure to change to a new flannel wrap and new underlying foam pad.
-Nuvite s grade, along with the other nuvite polishes, is available under “wheel polishing kits”, “individual components” or under “metal polishes.”
-See also the information at the close of the preceding section, “the polishing process”, concerning this approach to a finishing step in polishing aluminum.
-We have also explained there the option of using the highway shine customized swirl and line removing kit.
+The DA polisher is crucial in that it avoids the problem of creating swirl marks, and can effectively remove existing swirl marks created in compounding if you have just used a spinning (rotary) polisher .

 Polishing aluminum, along with stainless steel, etc., Is a challenging undertaking.
 In the information provided here we have presented a sensible and methodical approach that will yield rewarding results.
 We have suggested that there are options, variations, and preferences that will distinguish one polisher’s approach from another.
 Most professional polishers and skilled amateurs alike will employ the use of buffing wheels and rouge bars as the primary components of their work; and of course they will develop their own craft “secrets” as they build experience.
 As with any challenging undertaking, the old well worn adage applies here, “practice makes perfect.”
 Well, perhaps “perfect” is a stretch.
 In any event, do consider the kits as affording you the essentials of aluminum polishing, and a great way to tackle your personal project.
-The two stage dc super shine kits are very effective and popular.
-The zephyr multiple stage kits, found on page 4 under “zephyr buffing supplies”, offer something for everybody, including a two stage kit employing 8″ wheels.
-Finally, there are wheel polishing kits based on drill usage, specialized kits for tight places and for finishing.
-Our objective on this website is to provide useful information and the right polishing accessories at reasonable prices to apply it.
+The two stage D C Super Shine kits are very effective and popular.
+I highly recommend the D C Super Shine Ultimate Performance Kits.
+The Zephyr multiple stage kits, found on page 4 under “Zephyr Buffing Supplies”, offer something for everybody, including a two stage kit employing 8″ wheels.
+A new Zephyr kit that I have customized can be found under “Zephyr Signature Series.”
+This would be the Zephyr kit I most highly recommend.
+Finally, there are wheel polishing kits based on drill usage, specialized kits for tight places and for finishing and finessing.
+Our objective on this website is to provide useful information and the right polishing accessories at reasonable prices.